fsharp/fsharp.github.io/_posts/2016-10-31-dotnetcore_sdk_group.md

 subtitle: Group focused to improve the F# story on .NET Core and integration in the .NET Core SDK
 ---

-# .NET Core Development Group
+# Towards a .NET Core Development Group
 {:.no_toc}

-Group focused to improve the F# story on .NET Core and integration in the .NET Core SDK.
+We propose to have a group focused to improve the F# story on .NET Core and integration in the .NET Core SDK.

 ## Summary
 {:.no_toc}

-The goals is to improve the experience for:
+The goal is to improve the experience for:

 - New users
 - Existing projects in ecosystem who want to add .NET Core support

 Because the goal is about the whole experience, lots of different areas/projects are interested.

-It's not about using .NET Core, but about contributing to so F# will be awesome to use on .NET Core and .NET Core Sdk
+It's not about using .NET Core, but about contributing to so F# will be awesome to use on the .NET Core and .NET Core SDK.

 ## Want to help?
 {:.no_toc}

-Everyone can start contribute by himself already, everything is open source.
+Everyone can start contribute by him/herself already, everything is open source.

 But the topic is new and there were also various changes in the previous months (netstandard/project.json), so it's a bit difficult to get the current status, where start, where is going.